adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

 }
 ```

-## Usage inside the edge templates
+## Usage inside the Edge templates
 You can use the `@can` and the `@cannot` tags to display the specific portion of your markup conditionally.
 For example: Hiding the links to delete and edit the post when the user cannot perform those actions.

 ```edge